City Relocation Overview

 Phoenix, AZ

 Phoenix, AZ scores 67/100 (Good) on Your Area Score.
-It is a major U.S. city with a moderately affordable cost profile, a mixed safety profile, and a manageable climate.
+It is a major U.S. city with a moderately affordable cost profile, a more challenging safety profile, and a manageable climate.
 Whether it is a good place to live will depend heavily on your budget, neighborhood choice, and priorities.

 Based on affordability, safety, climate, infrastructure, schools, grocery access, and risk.